Tick Fevers & Diseases

-This disease is transmitted to humans by the lone star tick’s bite.
+This disease is transmitted to humans by the lone star tick’s bite in the south-central and eastern states.
 The symptoms typically appear 1-2 weeks after being bitten by an infected tick.
 Since the tick’s bite is normally painless, most people who develop this disease may not even recall being bitten by a tick.
 Although symptoms may differ from one person to the next, the usual symptoms are fever, headache, chills, muscle pain, nausea, vomiting, diarrhea, redness of the eyes and a rash that shows up in about 30 – 60 percent of adults and children, respectively.
 Severe symptoms of those infected may include breathing difficulties and bleeding.

-Blacklegged ticks transmit babesiosis, and the usual symptoms of the disease are flu-like and include fever, chills, sweats, headache, body aches and loss of appetite, nausea or fatigue.
+Blacklegged ticks transmit babesiosis, which occurs primarily in the northeastern and upper-midwestern states, and the usual symptoms of the disease are flu-like and include fever, chills, sweats, headache, body aches and loss of appetite, nausea or fatigue.
 Babesiosis infects red blood cells and can cause anemia in some patients.

 Tick-borne relapsing fever

 Tick-borne relapsing fever is a bacterial infection with symptoms that include repeated episodes of fever, headache, muscle and joint aches and nausea.
 There are two types of relapsing fever – tick-borne and louse-borne.
 Common in the western United States, tick-borne relapsing fever is often associated with sleeping in mountain cabins that are infested with rodents.
-Infected soft ticks in the genus Ornithodoros transmit tick-borne relapsing fever.
+The average person seldom sees relapsing fever ticks because they are primarily “nest ticks” and prefer to feed on hosts that are in their nests or burrows.
+Infected soft ticks in the genus Ornithodoros and Carios transmit tick-borne relapsing fever.

 Colorado tick fever